Traditional vs Digital Marketing: Evolution of Digital Content

 Television ads are shown to whoever is watching; the marketer selects a TV show whose audience lines up the closest to their customers.
 Radio is the same way.

 Then, with the vast amounts of data Google and social media networks have, you could begin to target even further.
 Want to send an ad to every woman over 40 who lives in Nebraska?
 No problem.

 There are still limitations to that approach because not all women in Nebraska have the same characteristics and buyer’s intent.
 The dynamic nature of programmatic marketing allows you to bid on ads to be shown to specific users—in real-time.

 Not a specific set of users, but an actual individual.
 If you know who your audience truly is, it allows you to target them more efficiently and effectively

 We’re well into the era of big data.
 There’s no shortage of data.
 There is a shortage of time to analyze that data for patterns to inspire strategy.

-The real-time bidding nature of digital marketing allows for effective analysis.
+The real-time bidding nature of digital marketing allows for practical analysis.
 With bulk advertising buying, data only explains broad segments.
-With programmatic or social media buying, you’re able to drill down and optimize on-the-go.
+With programmatic or social media buying, you're able to drill down and optimize on-the-go.